 Frequently Asked Questions

-• A carbon footprint measures the total greenhouse gas emissions associated with a product, activity, or organization, expressed as CO₂-equivalents (CO₂e).
+• Product Carbon Footprint (PCF) measures the total greenhouse gas emissions associated with a product, activity, or organization, expressed as CO₂-equivalents (CO₂e).
 For beauty products, this includes everything from raw material extraction to manufacturing, packaging, transport, use, and end-of-life.

 • Life Cycle Assessment (LCA) is a standardized method (ISO 14040/44) used to evaluate the environmental impacts of a product across its entire life cycle—from “cradle to grave.”

-• A carbon footprint focuses only on climate impact (greenhouse gas emissions), while an LCA looks at multiple environmental impacts, such as water use, resource depletion, eutrophication, and more.
+• PCF focuses only on climate impact (greenhouse gas emissions), while an LCA looks at multiple environmental impacts, such as water use, resource depletion, eutrophication, and more.
+But often LCA and PCF are used interchangeably in the climate context.

 • Whenever possible, primary emissions / impact data (from suppliers, manufacturers, or brands) is used.
 When unavailable, high-quality secondary databases are applied, following best practice.